kor-ui/kor-docs/src/assets/docs/introduction/custom-themes/index.md

-# Custom Themes
+# Custom Theme

+**Try out the [Kor Theme Editor](https://theme.kor-ui.com) for browsing, editing and exporting themes as CSS snippets.**

 Kor comes with 2 standard themes: `light` and `dark`.
 If necessary for branding purposes, additional themes can be created and/or the standard ones can be tweaked.

-Since **Kor**'s color system is based on opacities, very few base and/or accent colors would have to be switched in order to define a new and coherent theme.
+Since Kor's color system is based on opacities, very few base and/or accent colors would have to be switched in order to define a new and coherent theme.

 <iframe src="./assets/docs/introduction/custom-themes/custom.html" height="640px"></iframe>